drio/py.analysis/docs/FAQ.md

 You can compute a hash value for each file and send that information along with your files so people at the other end can confirm the data integrity.

-In a Unix/Linux enviroment you can use the md5sum command.
+In a Unix/Linux environment you can use the md5sum command.
 Here is an example:

 ```sh
 $ md5sum *.gz > checksums.txt